 For example, wolves will not crave human contact the way domestic dogs do because of their survival instincts.

 This is supported by the very basic way they interact with humans; eye contact.
-According to Science Direct, domestic dogs are comfortable making eye contact with humans and will do so freely.
+Domestic dogs are comfortable making eye contact with humans and will do so freely.
 Wolves do not even initiate eye contact with humans like domestic dogs do.